Primera División de Fútbol Profesional – Apertura 2013

-The Apertura 2013 season is the 31st edition of Primera División de Fútbol de El Salvador since its establishment of an Apertura and Clausura format.
-Firpo are the defending champions.
-The league will consist of 10 teams, each playing a home and away game against the other clubs for a total of 18 games, respectively.
+The Apertura 2013 season was the 31st edition of Primera División de Fútbol de El Salvador since its establishment of an Apertura and Clausura format.
+Firpo were the defending champions.
+The league consisted of 10 teams, each playing a home and away game against the other clubs for a total of 18 games, respectively.
 The top four teams at the end of the regular season will take part of the playoffs.

 Team information

 A total of 10 teams will contest the league, including nine sides from the Clausura 2013 and one promoted from the 2012–13 Segunda División.

 Once Municipal were relegated to 2013–14 Segunda División the previous season.

 The relegated team were replaced by 2012–13 Segunda División Playoffs promotion winner.
 Ciclon de Golfo won the Apertura 2012 title, this led to take part of the promotion playoffs along with the Clausura 2013 champions side C.D.
 Dragon.
 Dragon won the playoffs by the score of 3–1.